 Contemporary

-Troubled teen Benedict Harrison joins his estranged Great Aunt to uncover the wartime betrayal that killed his grandfather.
-As they probe the fading mind of a dying spymaster, buried lies and family secrets resurface, forcing Benedict to confront truth…
+Troubled teen Benedict Harrison joins his estranged great-aunt to uncover the wartime betrayal that killed his grandfather.
+As they probe the fading mind of a dying spymaster, buried lies and family secrets resurface, forcing Benedict to confront the truth…

 “Mendacem memorem esse oportet.”
 A liar should have a good memory. – Quintilian